 This course is designed for students who are considering studying music beyond High School or those who have a sincere desire to study the structure of music in more detail.
 This course will cover the basic elements of music theory.
 Students will develop their knowledge of the elements of basic music theory.
-Major and minor scales, rhythmic and pitch notation, musical roadmaps, music symbols and terms, key signatures, intervals and triads will be studied.
-Class activities will include ear training, sight singing and solfege, basic piano skills, basics of simple compositions, beginner guitar theory concepts, skill development using workbooks and computers.
+Major and minor scales, rhythmic and pitch notation, music symbols and terms, key signatures, intervals and triads, and part-writing will be studied.
+Class activities will include ear training, basic piano skills, and skill development using workbooks and computers.
 This course may be used to partially meet the New York State Arts requirement for graduation.
+This class is offered through TC3 as a dual enrollment course.